GaetanLepage/nix-config/README.md

 > There's no place like ~/

 This is my personal repository for configuration files of all the programs I use on a daily basis.
 This setup aims to be minimal while being pleasing to the eye and functional.

+## Nix

+I now manage all my configuration thanks to Nix:

+- [NixOS](https://nixos.org/) on the system side: `nixos/`
+- [home-manager](https://github.com/nix-community/home-manager) for the user-specific configuration:
+    `home/`

+Everything is managed thanks to a [nix flake](https://nixos.wiki/wiki/Flakes): `flake.nix`.

+## Software

 | Program               | Name                                                  |
 | :-------------------- | :-----------------------------------------------------|